Friday, February 25, 2011

 Tuesday, February 22, 2011

-This blog is a bit of a chaotic collection of my thoughts on various topics over the years, plus a whole lot of personal musings.
-It lacks a common theme or lasting purpose, other than to exist.
+This blog is a bit of a chaotic collection of my thoughts on various topics over the years, plus a whole lot of personal musings, in addition to half-baked attempts at fiction and poetry.
+The blog lacks an underlying theme or lasting purpose, other than to avoid ceasing to exist.

-Still, if you would like to contact me, I can be reached through a comment on any of the myriad posts on this blog, which enables me to get an email alert.
+If I can help you in any way, or if you'd just like to get in touch, you can reach me through a comment on any of the myriad posts on this blog, which enables me to get an email alert.

 he whose blog it is.